 If any of your qualified family members apply for benefits, we will ask for their Social Security numbers and their birth certificates.

-Each family member may be eligible for a monthly benefit of up to 50 percent of your disability rate.
+Each family member may be eligible for a monthly benefit of up to 50 percent of your disability benefit amount.
 However, there is a limit to the amount we can pay your family.

 The total depends on your benefit amount and the number of family members who also qualify on your record.
-The total varies, but generally the total amount you and your family can receive is about 150 to 180 percent of your disability benefit.
+The total varies, but generally the total amount you and your family can receive is between 150 and 180 percent of your disability benefit.

 If the sum of the benefits payable on your account is greater than the family limit, the benefits to the family members will be reduced proportionately.
 Your benefit will not be affected.